Day 01: Arrival in Paro

 Day 12: Thimphu – Paro (Depart)

 After your morning breakfast, you will be transferred to the airport for your onward destination.
 Your tour guide and driver will see you off at the airport.

 The best and more convenient way to transfer your Bhutan tour payment is to wire through bank transaction.
-Bhutan Lhayul Tours & Travels will provide the detail of the bank once you are fully conformed your trip.
+Bhutan Lhayul Tours & Travels will provide the detail of the bank once you have confirmed your trip.
 We also accept credit cards, visa card or other means of transaction.

 Remember, when you transfer your tour payment to Bhutan other than USD, it is common that there will be a small shortfall on receipt of the payment.
 So make sure that your bank work out your currency equivalent of USD amount while sending.

 Group of 02 Members: USD 3,140/- per person